 Officers

-Vice-President – Dave Hammond
+President – Dave Hammond

 Retired after 35 years Big Box retail management, the last 10 as a turnaround specialist.
 Second career as Executive Director of the South Street Head House Special Services District of Philadelphia.
 Served as an adjunct at Drexel University teaching Business Plans.
 His efforts at Habitat Cape May focus on the administrative aspects but he has been an active build volunteer since 2014.
 He is also a volunteer at the Cape May Community Food Closet, the West Cape May Shade Tree Commission and the Vestry at Church of the Advent.